themexplosion/hound-lite/readme.txt

 = Do I need to know coding to use this plugin? =
 No, but knowledge in how to use short code will definitely help.

+== Changelog ==

+= 1.0.1 - 19/12/2023 =
+- New: POT file introduced for translation
+- Enhanced: Support and documentation links added
+- Fixed: CSS conflict with other themes

+= 1.0.0 - 16/12/2023 =
+- Initial release